The book I published in October 2018 is called, There are few who talk about them/Det är få som talar om dem.

 At one point, as his health was declining, he said he was very tired of being the Positive HIV-positive, because that was often how he was portrayed; It is possible to live a good life and be creative even if you are HIV-positive, and so on.

 During the last years of his life he met a man who was also HIV-positive, Börje, och they moved in together, and seemed very happy.

 During the last months of his life, Lars planned for a fundraising auction of his art, together with his old partner Terje, so he could create a Culture fund in his own name.

 I followed Lars for several years, off and on, just until he was leaving for Spain, where he and Börje were going for a holiday.
 The auction had just taken place, and had brought in much more money than expected.

 During the flight Lars became very sick and had to be carried off the plane.
-Börje carried him in to the apartment and sat and held Lars up, so he could breathe.
-After a while he propped him up with pillows.
+Börje carried him in to the apartment and sat beside Lars and held him up so he could breathe.
+He propped him up with pillows.
 Lars was now actively dying as his lungs were filling up, but he did not understand it.
-He kept on talking about a friend of theirs that needed support of some sort.
+He kept on talking about a friend of theirs who needed their support .

-Lars left his art, and the money he had to The Lars Rading HIV-Culture Fund, which was run by Noaks Ark, and his close friend Terje.
-It worked for many years, but is no longer there.
-Lars´s paintings were often sad, dark, and often about death, and it became impossible to sell them, as the focus around HIV/AIDS changed and became more about living, than dying.
+Lars left his art and the money he had to The Lars Rading HIV-Culture Fund, which was run by Noaks Ark, and his close friend Terje.
+It worked for many years, but is no longer active.
+Lars´s paintings were often sad, dark, and about death, and it became impossible to sell them, as the focus around HIV/AIDS changed and became more about living, than dying.